1. Have a well-stocked first aid kit & infirmary set up

 Having a dedicated crate or special location to keep a sick or injured bird is important so that they can be closely observed during their crisis.

-2. Identify local resources before you need them.
+2. Identify local resources before you need them

 a) Find an avian veterinarian nearby before there is an emergency and keep their phone number in your chicken first aid kit.
 There is a list of board certified avian vets HERE.
 Not all avian vets will treat chickens and not all are trained in or have experience with chicken care.
 Even if an avian vet in your area does not treat chickens, they can often be a good resource for a referral to a poultry vet.
 This vet will likely not be the same one who already treats your other animals.
 A visit to the office to introduce yourself to the staff can be the difference between being seen during a crisis and being told the vet has no time to examine your bird.
 Have a backup plan.
 Find out who covers for that vet when they are unavailable and keep their number handy too.

-b) Find your state veterinary diagnostic laboratory HERE.
+c) Find your state veterinarian HERE.

 d) Call the USDA’s Veterinary Services at 1-866-536-7593 (free consultation with a vet by phone)

 e) Find your state Agricultural Extension Service’s poultry agent HERE

 There will inevitably come a time in every flock when a sick or injured bird will need to be euthanized.
 Some people are capable of euthanizing their own bird by a variety of humane methods.
 Learn which methods are available and whether you are capable of following through with one when the need arises.